 Special care should be taken to count in a steady manner, letting the counting pull the playing along (and not the reverse) and, of course, diligently following the marked fingerings.
 We have eighty-eight keys to cover and only ten fingers.
 Which exact finger to use, even in a simple piece, is not a minor consideration.

 As skills are gradually acquired and knowledge of dynamic marks, legato and staccato and phrasing are added, greater concentration is required in the repetitions.
-However, since this is a gradual accumulation, the additional intensity should not be particularly noticed–AS LONG AS THE SKILLS GAINED ALONG THE WAY ARE SOLID.
-See also this mandoline group post.
+However, since this is a gradual accumulation, the additional intensity should not be particularly noticed–as long as the skills gained along the way are solid.

-A beginning student should practice a minimum of ONE-HALF HOUR EACH DAY (for the very young student this should be split up into two fifteen minute periods)–PREFERABLY AT THE SAME TIME EVERY DAY.
+A beginning student should practice a minimum of a one-half hour each day (for the very young student this should be split up into two fifteen minute periods)–preferably at the same time every day.
 For each additional year of study, add on five minutes to the daily total.
 Please note!
 This is a BARE minimum.